RefPerSys/RefPerSys/CODE-REPR.md

 `_7VRJKpau2Nn04oeUER` = *`gccjit_instance`*.

-Subclasses of *`gccjit_class`* are used to represent GCCJIT types, fields, functions, blocks, lvalues, parameters.
+Subclasses of *`gccjit_class`* are used to represent GCCJIT types, fields, functions, blocks, assignable lvalues, parameters, primitive operators (e.g. floating point addition or integer multiplication).

-Subclasses of *`gccjit_instance`* are used to represent GCCJIT statements, rvalues...
+Subclasses of *`gccjit_instance`* are used to represent GCCJIT statements (added to blocks), rvalues so expressions and most constants...
+RefPerSys literal strings, doubles, tagged integers represent literal constants...